 Specialists in structured finance

 Our structured finance and restructuring team has nearly 20 years’ experience in the domiciliation and administration of all types of funding structures used in transportation (aviation, rail and maritime) and securitisation, corporate debt funding, holding companies and cross-border transactions.
 In addition, we also provide security trustee and facility agency services to support the debt financing associated with each purchase/sale or lease.

-Get in touch via Abi’s profile below to discuss how Ocorian can support your funding structure.
+Get in touch with us to discuss how Ocorian can support your funding structure.